jdx/mise/README.md

 ## Aliases

 rtx supports aliasing the versions of runtimes.
 One use-case for this is to define aliases for LTS versions of runtimes.
-For example, you may want to specify `lts/hydrogen` as the version for node@20.x.
-So you can use the runtime with `node lts/hydrogen` in `.tool-versions`.
+For example, you may want to specify `lts/hydrogen` as the version for node@20.x so you can use set it with `node lts/hydrogen` in `.tool-versions`/`.rtx.toml`.

 User aliases can be created by adding an `alias.<PLUGIN>` section to `~/.config/rtx/config.toml`: